-^{}We are truly indebted to Facundo Abraham, who helped us put together the paper, as well as to Juan José Cortina Lorente, Julia Gottlieb, Ruth Llovet, and Matías Moretti for excellent research assistance in earlier stages of the project.
+\We are truly indebted to Facundo Abraham, who helped us put together the paper, as well as to Juan José Cortina Lorente, Julia Gottlieb, Ruth Llovet, and Matías Moretti for excellent research assistance in earlier stages of the project.
 We received very useful comments from Stijn Claessens, Ben Cohen, Augusto de la Torre, Ayhan Kose, Daniel Lederman, Bob McCauley, Gian Maria Milesi-Ferretti, Luis Servén, and participants at presentations held at the ASSA Annual Meetings, the Bank for International Settlements (BIS), and the World Bank.
 We thank the financial support of the BIS, the World Bank Chile Research and Development Center, Knowledge for Change Program, and the Research Support Budget.
-Broner acknowledge support from the Spanish Ministry of Economy, Industry, and Competitiveness through the I+D Excelencia grant (ECO2016-79823-P), the Spanish Ministry of Economy and Competitiveness through the Sorner acknowledge for Centers of Excellence in R&D (CEX2019-000915-S), the Generalitat de Catalunya through the Sorner Research Network.
+Broner acknowledges support from the Spanish Ministry of Economy and Competitiveness (ECO2016-79823-P), the Spanish Ministry of Economy and Competitiveness through the Severo Ochoa Programme for Centres of Excellence in R&D (CEX2019-000915-S), and the Generalitat de Catalunya, through CERCA and SGR Programme (2017-SGR-1393).
 The findings, interpretations, and conclusions expressed in this paper are entirely those of the authors and do not necessarily represent the views of the Bank for International Settlements or the World Bank and its affiliated organizations, or those of the Executive Directors of the World Bank or the governments they represent.
-Broner is with CREI, Universitat Pompeu Fabra, and Barcelona GSE; Didier and Schmukler are with the World Bank; von Peter is with the BIS.
+Broner is with CREi, Universitat Pompeu Fabra, and Barcelona School of Economics; Didier and Schmukler are with the World Bank; von Peter is with the BIS.
 Email addresses: fbroner@crei.cat; tdidier@worldbank.org; sschmukler@worldbank.org; Goetz.von.Peter@bis.org.